 You currently work at NanoString Technologies.
 How did you become involved with them and what type of work do you do there?

 I reached out to Gitana Garafalo, the program’s academic advisor, and she introduced me to an SPH alum working at NanoString Technologies.
 I interviewed with them and was offered a summer internship.
 My work impressed the team and they offered me the opportunity to continue working with them.

 I’m working with the biostats team at NanoString to explore new methods for cell-type decomposition and multi-omic data analysis.
 We’re interested in novel unsupervised learning schema to learn biological pathways.

 What are your future goals?

-What advice would you give to a student who is considering a UW Biostat program?
+What advice would you give to a student who is considering UW School of Public Health's Biostatistics program?

 When considering a biostatistics program, besides the rigor of coursework and expertise of faculty, I would consider what students do when they graduate from the program as an important factor.
 Our alumni are playing important roles both in academia and industry.